cvat-ai/cvat/cvat/apps/documentation/user_guide.md

 ### Types of shapes (basics)

-There are four shapes which you can annotate your images with:
+There are five shapes which you can annotate your images with:
 - ``Rectangle`` or ``Bounding box``
 - ``Polygon``
 - ``Polyline``
 - ``Points``
+- ``Cuboid``
 - ``Tag``

 And there is how they all look like: